tomasz-lisowski/integer-java-virtual-machine/README.md

 # Compiling
 Run `build.sh` to build the IJVM and IJDB binaries. `build_afl.sh` builds an instrumented IJVM binary for use with the american fuzzy lop (AFL) fuzzer.
+Note that `CC` environmental variable must be set to the desired compiler before running the build scripts.

-Enable the debug print `dprintf` found in `include/util.h` by setting the `-DDEBUG` compiler flag, this can be done as follows `./build.sh -DDEBUG` since the content of the first argument passed to the build script is forwarded directly to the compiler.
+Enable the debug print `dprintf` found in `include/util.h` by setting the `DEBUG` environmental variable.

 With the debug flag set, the IJVM will print out human-readable information regarding the executed instructions and how they affected the state of the virtual machine.
 Below is an example: